 How to Write a Novel in 15 Steps

 If you’re reading up on how to write a novel, chances are you already have a story idea in mind.
 Make sure it is an idea you love and can get excited about.
 Make sure it is an idea that can be fleshed out enough to be a whole novel.

 The market is saturated with novels these days – of varying quality and originality.
 Don’t settle for something small or overdone, go for a concept that will get people excited.

-Here are a few techniques to generate ideas for your next novel:
+Here are a few techniques to generate ideas to start writing for your next novel: